kristo-godari/drone-delivery-routing-algorithm/README.md

 The Drone Delivery Routing Algorithm is a Java-based project designed to find the fastest drone for delivering orders in a drone delivery system.
 It utilizes a weighted graph and a shortest path algorithm to determine the optimal drone for a given order.

+If you are interested only the algorithm you can find it [here](src/main/java/org/godari/dronedelivery/services/algorithm/ShortestPathAlgorithmService.java)

 ## Problem statement
-Given a fleet of droneNodes, a list of customer orders, and availability of the individual products in warehouseNodes, schedule the drone operations so that the orders are completed as soon as possible.
+Given a fleet of drones, a list of customer orders, and availability of the individual products in warehouses, schedule the drone operations so that the orders are completed as soon as possible.
-Orders can have multiple products, and products can be found in one or more warehouseNodes.
+Orders can have multiple products, and products can be found in one or more warehouses.

 ## My Solution
 My approach for solving this problem is this: